 In sales, no matter the industry, you are taught that the key to an effective sales presentation is to identify what the customer “wants” and what they “need.”
 What’s the difference between these two?
 A “want” is a nice to have.
 This often fulfills an emotional desire and may be short-lived in satisfying the customer.
 A “need” is a must have, the more practical and often times the better choice for long-term satisfaction in a buying decision.

 “If I had asked people what they wanted, they would have said faster horses.” — Henry Ford

-As the expert, it’s your job to educate the customer and show them what will best fit their need – and realize it may not be what they “want”.
-You must ask questions, drill down and help them find their pain point, and show them the best possible solution.
-Many times the solution may be something the customer didn’t know existed.
+As the expert, it’s your job to educate the customer and show them what will best fit their needs.
+This is achieved by asking questions, drilling down and discovering what pain point they want to go away, and then showing them the best possible solutions based on your expertise.
+Some of these solutions may be something the customer was not even thinking about or didn’t know existed.